kylebdev/kyledev-portfolio/README.md

 - **Description**: A game based mobile learning application for pupils using problem-posing strategy.
 - **Technologies Used**: C#, Unity, Unity Editor
-- **Link**: "I will upload the apk soon in My Drive"
+- **Link**: "soon to upload"

 ## Education

-- **[Degree]** in Bachelor of Science in Information Technology from From University of Southeaster Philippines, 2022
+- **[Degree]** Bachelor of Science in Information Technology from the University of Southeastern Philippines, Davao City, Obrero Main Campus, graduated in 2022.

 ## Contact